Battle for the Alley

 RATS Member: The rat bag is getting heavy.

 Greg: At this point in our story, you may be asking yourself, what on earth would motivate these people to do something like this?
-The answer is more simple than you would expect.
+The answer is simpler than you would expect.
 The group has made it its goal to preserve the working characteristics of many terrier breeds.
 And as you will hear, they are 100% dedicated to this cause.

 RATS Member: The reason I got my female was to breed him to her, because I waited a long time to find the blood I want, so he’s frozen so I’m not breeding her till she’s four.
 I want to make sure she got a lot more work to put in before she has a litter, and you always want to wait on a bitch if you can for a couple of years.
 You want to make sure everything’s sound, health wise.
 So I have him collected at least seven times.
 I’ve got enough for about 15 litters so he’ll be long dead and I can still breed her.